LOADING ...

 Actually, it was her food.

-She to wear any shoes,
+She refused to any shoes,

-found in the garbage.
+She'd in the garbage.

 As she had covered with tinfoil